LocusEnergy/ember-interpolate-helper/README.md

 # ember-interpolate-helper

-A simple template helper for ES6-style interpolations in your markup.
+A simple template helper for ES6-style interpolations in your htmlbars markup.

 To install,